jacobdensford/jacobdensford.com/fell/creating-a-character.md

 If you have any **spells**, you gain a **spell die** (or SD) of any size, which you can change as often as you'd like.

 You must roll a WIL test using your spell die to cast a spell.
-Take the result of your spell die as harm (first to hit points, then to WIL ability points) if it is higher than the result of your ability die.
+If the result of your spell die is higher than the result of your ability die, take the difference as harm (first to hit points, then to WIL ability points).

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.